jarekratajski/dysfunctional_ddd/dys_ddd/ddd.md

    -> IO SnakesRepo

 ```
-This is so unDDD<!-- .element class="fragment"-->
+That is so unDDD<!-- .element class="fragment"-->

-Makes for more sense than repeating a code with save events
+Maybe we  need better name for this pattern<!--.element class="fragment"-->

-In my aggregates I do not have those uncommited events (is this a domain?)
+Maybe it exists already <!--.element class="fragment"-->